 Also, it’s a bad strategy to force people against their will.

-They won’t do it with full energy.
+They won’t do it with total energy.

 It will sap out their energy and ultimately kill the performance.